by Michael Brown

 Despite some of the wild rumors concerning their natural appearance and abilities, Sintoshareeta have become part of the rich tapestry of Imperial society.
 They are often hired as consultants to environmental and farming projects on other worlds.
 Many migrate to garden worlds, especially those with major forestation.

 As part of an ongoing GURPS Traveller campaign, Sintoshareeta are suited to fill almost any niche.
 Although their racial skills and abilities are nearly useless when away from a natural environment, they are as intelligent and capable as any other branch of Humaniti, and can quickly adapt to changing conditions.
-As part of an adventuring group, their knowledge of the outdoors comes in handy when the team finds themselves in wilderness areas.
+As part of an adventuring group, their knowledge of the outdoors comes in handy when the team is in wilderness areas.

 Players wishing to play Sintoshareeta should keep a few basic particulars in mind: